 Resources Controlled By - The Award Plug and Play BIOS has the capacity to automatically configure all of the boot and Plug and Play compatible devices.
-This
+This capability is specifically designed for a Plug and Play operating system such as Windows® 95.
+Choices are Auto and Manual.

 Reset Configuration Data - Reset Configuration Data: When set to Enabled, ESCD (Extended System Configuration Data) is cleared.
 This setting will automatically be set back to Disabled when the system reboots.
+Enabled and Disabled.

 IRQ3/4/5/7/9/10/11/12/14/15, DMA0/1/3/5/6/7 assigned to - These options are available when the above Resources Controlled by option is set to Manual.
 By default, all resources are assigned to the PCI Bus.
-If an ISA card requires a particular IRQ or DMA channel, that resource should be set to Legacy ISA so that the PCI Bus will not try to use them.
+If an ISA card requires a particular IRQ or DMA channel, those resources should be set to Legacy ISA so that the PCI Bus will not try to use them.
+Choices are Legacy ISA and PCI/ISA PnP.